sampence0/cvgradeprediction/README.md

 The results include models that predict the final grades (`G3`) in math and Portuguese subjects based on various student characteristics, including alcohol consumption levels.

-## Discussion

-The discussion elaborates on the policy implications of the models.
-It also includes the limitations of the current analysis and suggests steps for further studies.

 ## Future Steps